Color Palettes

 • The colors you use when building financial models often differ from those you use to create presentations, so no single color theme is suitable for use across all Office applications.

 Macabacus overcomes these Office deficiencies with fixed, fully customizable color palettes that are always available in Excel, PowerPoint, and Word.
 This allows greater consistency in the formatting of models, presentations, and documents produced by you or your organization.
-These palettes may contain up to 56 colors, and you can create an unlimited number of color palettes to support different business units in your organization.
-Macabacus palettes are conveniently accessible via button/menu controls on the Macabacus tab for changing font, fill, and border colors.
+In any version prior to Macabacus 9.7.8, these palettes may contain up to 56 colors in an 8x7 grid format as shown below.

 Be sure that your palette includes colors used in financial modeling, such as blue for inputs, green for worksheet links, etc. Macabacus color palettes can be shared across your organization using Shared Settings.
 Macabacus color palettes and Office themes are not mutually exclusive, and may be used in tandem.